Woo Media: WooMe

 WooMe was an Adobe Flash based online dating platform, which enabled users to meet in live interactive video sessions via webcam.
 WooMe requires no questionnaires, profile descriptions or software download.
-WooMe is allows users to meet new people around any shared interest.
+WooMe allows users to meet new people around any shared interest.

 The original product model included online speed dating sessions which lets users create or join topical live speed video chat sessions, connecting with 3 people in 3 minutes.
 Currently, WooMe is a one-on-one video chatting product where individuals can meet in an online atmosphere.

 WooMe offers a freemium model that is free to register and browse profiles.
 Within this model, the product serves ads and offers a subscription service with premium features including reading messages, viewing interested profiles, sending gifts, the ability to tag WooMe profiles, to browse and search profiles by filtering attributes including location and age, and to share profiles with friends on Facebook.